doridori/Dynamo/README.md

 # Dynamo

-An extremely lightweight collection of classes for implementing state based decoupled architecture for Android applications.
+An extremely lightweight collection of classes for implementing a **state** based decoupled architecture for Android applications.

+A major benefit of this is that it also keeps asynchronous code away from the Android lifecycle.

 <img src="https://github.com/doridori/Dynamo/blob/master/gfx/DynamoDroid.png" alt="dynamo droid"/>